 Assemble the Coffee Cake

-Assembling the coffee cake is easy, but Step C does takes just a bit of patience.
+Assembling the coffee cake is easy, but spreading the second layer of cake batter (step C) does take a bit of patience.

 (A) Spread one-half cake batter in the bottom of a prepared pan.